Average Walking Heart Rate + 7 Factors That Can Affect Yours

 Why Does Your Heart Rate Increase While Walking?

-Before we aim to determine the average heart rate while walking, it’s helpful to cover the basics in terms of the physiology of the heart during exercise.
+Before determining the average heart rate while walking, it’s helpful to review the basics of heart physiology during exercise.

-The heart is controlled by the autonomic nervous system, a branch of the nervous system that automatically controls functions such as heart rate, breathing, and blood pressure, under unconscious control.
+The autonomic nervous system controls the heart, a branch of the nervous system that automatically controls heart rate, breathing, and blood pressure under unconscious control.

 In other words, these functions occur without our deliberate attention to them.